Random article ( of 1119 ) Latest updates

 See : Historical trends in the jet streams Geophysical Research Letters, Volume 35, Issue 8.

-Note: Recent years have seen an increase in the fluctuations of the direction of the streams.
-The streams now tend to meander more North/South rather than flowing directly West to East.
+Note: Recent years have seen an increase in the fluctuations of the directions of the streams.
+The streams now tend to meander more North/South rather than a linear flow directly West to East.

 Show another (random) article